 - After one month, if the user doesn’t continue paying, they are removed from the subscriber group.

 MailChimp is one of the most popular email platforms and beginners love it.
-But I don’t recommend it unless you enjoy unintuitive, opinionated software that leads you down rabbit holes and makes it frustratingly hard to do the simplest things.
+But I don’t recommend it as a Substack alternative unless you enjoy unintuitive, opinionated software that leads you down rabbit holes and makes it frustratingly hard to do the simplest things.

 5000 subscribers costs $53 per month on the cheapest (most restrictive) plan.
 There are no direct monetisation channels and no way to offer a paid newsletter directly with MailChimp

 If you want to sell subscriptions to your own newsletter, you’ll need additional tools that often add subscription fee charges on top of your MailChimp monthly subs, you’ll spend a lot of money with this solution.